thomasp85/ggraph/cran-comments.md

-This is a small "bug"-fix release in anticipation of changes in the next version of grid.
-No user facing changes
+This is a small "bug"-fix release that fixes a failing check related to reshape2 import

 ## Test environments
 * local R installation, R 3.6.0